memoia/spzdmo/README.md

 5. Memcache or Redis as a cache layer?
 No. That's more for a reviewer to have to install and run.
 Along those lines, let's keep the database in SQLite.
 It's built-in, so no configuration on a reviewer's workstation is required.
+Loading source data into in-memory SQLite on startup would be great, except for the visits requirement, which wouldn't persist, unless it was dumped on term....

 ## Get up and running